MichaelMullet/100-days-of-code/log.md

 **Thoughts:** I decided this was the external motivation I needed to continue on my career transition into tech.
 I had a hard time focusing, but I pushed through and really got into Flexbox.

+### Day 1: May 25, 2021

+**Today's progress**: I learned CSS Grid fundamentals and finished the Responsive Web Design course from FreeCodeCamp.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)